 Medical Treatment For Pimples

-- Medicated ointments or cleansers that contain salicylic acid and benzoyl peroxide can be applied on the pimple or the clogged pore on your skin (23).
+- Spot Treatments: Medicated ointments or cleansers that contain salicylic acid and benzoyl peroxide can be applied on the pimple or the clogged pore on your skin (31).
 These are known as spot treatments and can help dry out the pimple.

-- Make sure that you use non-comedogenic sunscreen lotions as these can help prevent the clogging of pores on your skin.
-This, in turn, can reduce the appearance of pimples from these pores.
+- Non-Comedogenic Sunscreen: Make sure that you use non-comedogenic sunscreen lotions as these can help prevent the clogging of pores on your skin.
+This, in turn, can reduce the occurrence of pimples from these pores.

 When To See A Doctor

 If you have a mild or moderate case of pimples, it will take about 4-6 weeks to subside completely.
 But if it persists, you will need to consult your dermatologist.
 They will be able to determine why over-the-counter options have not worked in your favor.
-This could have happened due to underlying issues, such as hormonal changes or due to nodules or cystic acne, which is difficult to manage with home remedies.
+This could have happened due to medication side effects, underlying issues, such as hormonal changes, or due to nodules or cystic acne, which is difficult to manage with home remedies.

 Diet That Can Control Breakouts

 You must take care to decrease the intake of high GI foods and include foods rich in dietary fiber and fatty acids (from salmon and mackerel).
-Studies suggest that the intake of foods with a low glycemic index and low fat can reduce the occurrence of acne (21).
-Consuming antioxidants in the form of fruits like strawberries, blueberries, etc. and other vegetables rich in vitamin A and zinc also have a therapeutic effect on acne.
+Studies suggest that the intake of foods with a low glycemic index and low fat can reduce the occurrence of acne (these are associated with an increased incidence of (33).
+Consuming antioxidants in the form of fruits like strawberries, blueberries, and other vegetables rich in vitamin A and zinc also have a therapeutic effect on acne.

 How Can I Prevent Pimples?